 published standard terminal arrival.

 the next publication cycle.

 (Data).
-Keyword used to describe a hazard associated with a data set change.
+Keyword used to describe a temporary change or hazard associated

 used when a NOTAM applies to a published instrument approach procedure.

 associated with published ATS routes and related information.

 (Special).
 Keyword used when a NOTAM applies to a special instrument flight

 - Other Aeronautical Information.
 Aeronautical information received from any

 authorized source that may be beneficial to aircraft operations and does not